1Zpresso K-Ultra: Grind Settings for Every Brew Method

 Grind looks uneven

-Take out the outer burr, brush away any residue, and reassemble.
+Take out the inner burr, brush away any residue, and reassemble.
 Make sure beans feed evenly while grinding (don't rush the handle).
 If cleaning doesn't fix it, reach out to 1Zpresso support.

 The dial turns with resistance